Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet township of Coulters, Pennsylvania (15028), a family clash over a long-held piece of land ignited a bitter arbitration battle that would test loyalties and patience alike.

-Helen’s will was clear that the property be divided equally among her three children: Mark, Susan, and David Coulter.
+Helen’s will was clear that the property be divided equally among her three children: Mark, Susan, and the claimant.
 But the siblings disagreed sharply on how to handle the division.
 Mark, the eldest, wanted to sell the land to developers for $450,000, seeing the sale as an opportunity to solve his mounting debts.
 Susan, a local schoolteacher, argued passionately for preserving the land as a family heirloom and wanted to convert it into a community garden.
 David, a small business owner, proposed splitting the land physically, which other siblings feared would reduce its total value significantly.

 Over three tense sessions from August to October 2023, the arbitration unfolded.
 Mark pushed hard for immediate liquidation, emphasizing his financial struggles.
 Susan presented compelling testimony from local residents who supported the community garden idea, arguing the land’s worth grew from its potential as a green space rather than its market price alone.
 David, meanwhile, presented a rough blueprint proposing a 20-20-10 acre split, aiming to balance fairness and practicality.